jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 So what are digital therapeutics?

-Digital therapeutics use software programs to deliver evidence-based interventions to prevent, manage, or treat a medical disorder or disease.
+Digital therapeutics use software programs or "apps" to deliver evidence-based interventions to prevent, manage, or treat a medical disorder or disease.
 <!--They are used independently or in combination with medications or other therapies to optimize patient care and health outcomes.-->

 ---